jpolton/NEMO_docs/docs/AMM60_restarts_and_XIOS_dev.rst

 * Are there 33 files of 100 moorings?
 * How is the speed up with twice as many XIOS processors?

+Something Broke.
+Looks like a problem with the file naming, though file011 has previously worked Edit 34 file names to be called file101 - file134.
+These edits are in ``iodef.xml`` and not in ``iodef_sbmoorings_33files.xml``.

+Not sure what to do!
+Need to download logs.